 The seventh stream is the International Graduates in Demand one introduced earlier this year.

-The last two steams are designed to promote the growth of new businesses in Nova Scotia.
+The last two streams are designed to promote the growth of new businesses in Nova Scotia.

 Under the Nova Scotia Entrepreneur stream, foreign nationals with business ownership or senior management experience who live in Nova Scotia can either start a new business or buy an existing business to gain permanent residency.